 - Programs will educate trainees on the reporting policy, point personnel and process for reporting of sexual harassment.

 - Programs will provide education to all faculty interacting with students and IM trainees on what constitutes sexual harassment (verbal and non-verbal) throughout the year and ensure that a strict no-tolerance policy is enforced.

 Memorandum of Understanding:

-The MoU is not a legally binding document; it reflects the commitment each program will make towards ensuring gender- based equality in IM training in the Philadelphia region (The Philadelphia Agreement on Gender Equity in Medicine).
+The MoU is not a legally binding document; it reflects the commitment each program will make towards ensuring gender- based equality in IM training (The Philadelphia Agreement on Gender Equity in Medicine).
 The goal is to use this agreement as a model for other regions in the country to provide a successful and reproducible strategy for programs towards ensuring equal opportunity across gender for IM trainees.